Yemenite Jews: Ancient history

-Because of Yemenite Jewry's cultural affiliation with Babylon, historian Yehuda Ratzaby opines that the Jews of Yemen migrated to Yemen from places in Babylonia.
-Archaeological records referring to Judaism in Yemen started to appear during the rule of the Himyarite Kingdom, established in Yemen in 110 BCE.
-Various inscription in Musnad script in the second century CE refer to constructions of synagogues approved by Himyarite Kings.
-In the aftermath of the Bar-Kokhba revolt, there was significant Jewish emigration from Judea to Yemen, which was then famous in the Greco-Roman world for its prosperous trade, particularly in spices.
-According to local legends, the kingdom's aristocracy converted to Judaism in the 6th century CE.
-The Christian missionary, Theophilos, who came to Yemen in the mid-fourth century, complained that he had found great numbers of Jews.
-By 380 CE, Himyarites religious practices had undergone fundamental changes.
-The inscriptions were no longer addressed to El Maqah or 'Athtar, but to a single deity called Rahman.
-Debate among scholars continues as to whether the Himyarite monotheism was influenced by Judaism or Christianity.
-Jews became especially numerous and powerful in the southern part of Arabia, a rich and fertile land of incense and spices and a way station on the routes to Africa, India, and East Asia.
-The Yemeni tribes did not oppose Jewish presence in their country.
-By 516, tribal unrest broke out, and several tribal elites fought for power.
-One of those elites was Joseph Dhu Nuwas or "Yûsuf 'As'ar Yaṯ'ar" as mentioned in ancient south Arabian inscriptions.
-The actual story of Joseph is murky.
-Greek and Ethiopian accounts, portray him as a Jewish zealot.
-Some scholars suggest that he was a converted Jew.
-Nestorian accounts claim that his mother was a Jew taken captive from Nisibis and bought by a king in Yemen, whose ancestors had formerly converted to Judaism.
-Syriac and Byzantine sources maintain that Yûsuf ’As’ar sought to convert other Yemeni Christians, but they refused to renounce Christianity.
-The actual picture, however, remains unclear.
+Records referring to Judaism in Yemen started to appear in Himyar, a polity established in what is now Yemen in 110 BCE.
+Various inscriptions in the Ancient South Arabian script in the 2nd century refer to the construction of synagogues approved by Himyarite kings.

+In the aftermath of the Bar Kokhba revolt in 132, there was significant Jewish emigration from Roman Judea to Yemen, which was then famous in the Greco-Roman world for its prosperous trade, particularly in spices.
+The Christian missionary Theophilos the Indian, who came to Yemen in the mid-fourth century, complained that he had found great numbers of Jews.
+By 380, Himyarite religious practices had undergone fundamental changes.
+The inscriptions were no longer addressed to Almaqah or Attar but to a single deity called Rahmanan.
+Debate among scholars continues as to whether Judaism or Christianity influenced Himyarite monotheism.

+Jews became especially numerous and influential in South Arabia, a rich and fertile land of incense and spices and a way station on the incense trade route and the trade routes to Africa, India, and East Asia.
+Yemeni tribes did not oppose the Jewish presence in their country.

+Dynastic conversion to Judaism

+In 390, the Himyarite king Abu Karib led a military campaign northwards and fought the Jews of Yathrib in the Hijaz.
+When Abu Karib fell ill, two local Jewish scholars, Kaab and Assad, took the opportunity to travel to his camp, where they treated him and persuaded him to lift the siege.
+The scholars also inspired the king with an interest in Judaism, and he converted in 390, persuading his army to do likewise.
+With this, the Himyar, "the dominant power on the Arabian peninsula", was converted to Judaism.
+In Yemen, several inscriptions dating back to the 4th and 5th centuries have been found in Hebrew and Sabaean praising the ruling house in Jewish terms for "helping and empowering the People of Israel".